Relation between $f$-vectors and $d$-vectors in cluster algebras of finite type or rank 2: Restoration formula of cluster algebras of rank 2

 Since $x_{\dd}$ is homogeneous by the grading \eqref{grading}, and its degree is $\gg= = $ by Theorem \ref{gdrelation}, the following equation holds for any compatible pair $(S_1,S_2)$:

 By solving the equation, we have

-\end{proof} By Theorem \ref{principalformula}, definition of the $F$-polynomials, and Theorem \ref{main}, we have the following restoration formula of $F$-polynomials from $f$-vectors: \begin{corollary} We fix a cluster algebra $\Acal(B)$ such that $B$ is given by \eqref{rank2mat2}.
-For any $f$-vector $\ff= $, the $F$-polynomial $F_{\ff}(\yy)$ whose maximal degree vector is $\ff$ is given by the following formula:
+\end{proof} By Theorem \ref{principalformula}, definition of the $F$-polynomials, and Remark \ref{f=drank2}, we have the following restoration formula of $F$-polynomials from $f$-vectors: \begin{corollary} For a $f$-vector $\ff= $, the $F$-polynomial $F_{\ff}(\yy)$ whose maximal degree vector is $\ff$ is given by the following formula:

 where the sum is over all compatible pairs $(S_1,S_2)$ in $\mathcal{D}^{f_1\times f_2}$. \end{corollary} \begin{example} Let $B= $ and $\dd=\ff= $.
 If $(S_1,S_2)\in\mathcal{D}^{3\times 2}$ is compatible, then at least one of the sets $S_1$ and $S_2$ is empty, or $(S_1,S_2)$ is one of pairs in the following list: